get_density takes a subset of density data, possibly at higher taxonomic level.

 Value

-• getDensity returns a data.frame combining descriptor, taxon, and value, in LONG format.
+• get_density returns a data.frame combining descriptor, taxon, and value, in LONG format.
+The value consists of summed values for (descriptor, averageOver, taxon) combinations, followed by averaging over averageOver.

 Unless argument full.output is TRUE, this will not contain absences (i.e. where value = 0), unless they were already present in the input.